bryn-newell/vanilla-portfolio-revamp/src/content/the-joy-in-alt-text.md

 ---

-Back when the Clock App (Tiktok) was at risk of being shut down completely in the US, many had the valid concern wondering how these cultural moments were to be saved for posterity?
+Back when the Clock App (Tiktok) was at risk of being shut down completely in the US, many had the valid concern wondering how these cultural moments were to be saved for posterity.
 A friend of a friend had the inspiration to create a [book of TikToks](https://www.amazon.com/Small-Book-TikToks-collection-important/dp/B0DSL6MKRR).
 He decided to go through a handful of the most viral TikToks of all time, write them down in paragraph form (of course) and publish it as a book.
 It’s absolutely hilarious to flip through and try to figure out which video each page is referring to.
 And whether you know the original video or not, the joke, or at least the enjoyment of some goofy internet content comes across.
 Joyful and unique alt text strikes once again!

 ---